Being human, and humane, in a world where worlds collide. An introduction to cultural studies of globalisation, multiculturalism, tourism, media.

 Copies are available through blackboard via the course outline tab.
 Before the semester starts if you would like to see the previous year’s course outline to assess the course, you are welcome to email firstname.lastname@example.org to ask for a copy.

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Research, Self-motivation.

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Understanding of how cultural diversity and homogeneity, respectively, are being produced in our 'global' world
+- An understanding of how cultural diversity and homogeneity, respectively, are being produced in our 'global' world

-- Understanding of how human beings impact this new diversity and homogeneity and are, in turn, impacted by it
+- An understanding of how human beings impact this new diversity and homogeneity and are, in turn, impacted by it

 - Exposure to some of the key theoretical, ethical and philosophical debates in the human sciences in order to prepare students for higher-level specialist anthropology papers, methods papers and as a useful adjunct paper to all degrees across the Divisions (anthropology being the most scientific of the arts and the most humanistic of the sciences)

 - An appreciation for the importance of self-reflection in social scientific and humanistic inquiry